 There will be a list of high risk countries set out that should help businesses to assess risk, though has not yet been published.

-How to get started:
+How to get started with EUDR compliance:

 - Check Annex I of the Regulation to determine if your products are listed or contain derived products from the list;